 The FBI keeps statistics on the following four types of property crime:

-- Larceny-theft: The most common type of property crime, constituting 72.5% of all property crimes in 2018, larceny-theft is the unlawful removal of property, colloquially known as stealing.
+- Larceny-theft: The most common type of property crime, constituting 72.5% of all property crimes in 2018, larceny-theft is the unlawful removal of property.
 This includes shoplifting, pickpocketing, bicycle theft, and attempts at such offenses, which all come without violence or the threat of violence.
 There were 5.2 million larceny-thefts in 2018, with an average property value of $1,153.

 - Burglary: The FBI defines burglary as the “unlawful entry of a structure to commit a felony or theft.”
 Burglary does not require an element of force; someone who opens an unlocked door into a house and commits theft has still committed a burglary.
 The FBI reports that there were 1.2 million burglaries in 2018, causing an estimated $3.4 billion in property losses, or $2,799 per burglary.

 - Motor vehicle theft: This entails the theft or attempted theft of a motor vehicle, though it’s limited to those that travel on roads, including cars, trucks, motorcycles, sport utility vehicles, ATVs, and snowmobiles.
 It does not include farm equipment, airplanes, construction equipment, or any type of watercraft.

 - Arson: The FBI defines arson as “the burning or attempt to burn any house, public building, dwelling, motor vehicle or aircraft, personal property, etc.” The FBI, which includes only confirmed cases of arson in its data, reported that 36,127 arsons were committed in 2018.
 More than 43% of arson cases targeted structures, 23.8% targeted mobile property, and other types of property (crops, fences, etc.) accounted for 33.1%.